pierrebaudot/infotopopy/docs/basic_methods.rst

     information_topo = infotopo(dim_to_rank = 2, number_of_max_val = 2)
     dico_max, dico_min = information_topo.display_higher_lower_information(Ninfomut, dataset)

-On the example of Iris dataset, we obtain the two pairs of varaibles (3,4) and (1,3) that are the most statistically dependent ("correlated"):
+On the example of Iris dataset, we obtain the two pairs of variables (3,4) and (1,3) that are the most statistically dependent ("correlated"):

 .. image:: images/iris_max_I2.png